-- the target service area(s), within the "tgtServArea" attribute.
+- the target service area(s), within the "tgtServAreas" attribute.

 The other attributes, with exception of the "mbsSessionId", the "mbsDistSessionId" and the "locationDependent" attributes that shall not be updated, all the other attributes within each map entry of the "mbsDistSessInfos" attribute encoded using the MBSDistributionSessionInfo data structure may be updated only if the MBS Distribution Session is in "INACTIVE" state.